bsljth/slacker/README.md

 MIT

 PS: I can set apart only about one hour every day (cannot do anything on Sundays) to work on this for now.
 So, development on this would be extremely slow.

+### To-do
+- [ ] app initialising function/struct
+- [ ] app.start method
+- [ ] app.message method to listen to messages
+- [ ] say proc to send a message
+- [ ] app.action method to respond to named events
+- [ ] app.message to take Regex as triggering message argument
+- [ ] say proc to send message as "blocks"
+...(to be completed)